kristianmandrup/amazing-aurelia-book/basic-routing.md

 <template>
 ```

-Obviously this won't work since the browser only knows to use the href to retrieve a `/contacts.html` file and render it as a new page.
+Obviously this won't work!
+The browser only knows to use the href to retrieve a `/contacts.html` file and render it as a new page.

 We need Aurelia routing mechanics to handle routes for us.
 The magical `route-href` attribute to the rescue!